-There’s no denying it: Greece is one sexy place.
+There’s no denying it: Greece is one incredible place.

 Sun-kissed and exotic, beach-lined and steeped in culture; historical, proud, diverse and full of passion and fine food…it has a magnetism that’s hard to resist.

 The cradle of Western Civilisation, Greece is home to some of the greatest attractions in Europe, and people flock to see them every year.

 But while the majority of travelers head straight to its picture-perfect islands and white sand beaches (perhaps after the obligatory few days in Athens), the Northern part of the country is often overlooked.

 Northern Greece is as diverse and spectacular as the rest of the country and simply should not to be missed!
 So, to convince anyone without this magical place already on their agenda to go, here are seven of the top things to do there!